Tinker-Twins/AutoDRIVE/README.md

 ![AutoDRIVE DevKit](https://github.com/Tinker-Twins/AutoDRIVE/blob/AutoDRIVE/Images/AutoDRIVE%20DevKit.png)

 <p align="justify">
-AutoDRIVE DevKit is a developer's kit that enables the users to exploit AutoDRIVE Simulator or AutoDRIVE Testbed for rapid and flexible development of autonomous driving algorithms.
+AutoDRIVE DevKit is a developer's kit that enables the users to exploit AutoDRIVE Simulator or AutoDRIVE Testbed for rapid and flexible development of autonomy algorithms.
 </p>

 AutoDRIVE DevKit consists of the following software components: